2272 After Final Practice [R-07.2015]

 I. FINAL REJECTION — TIME FOR RESPONSE

 The statutory period for response to a final rejection in a reexamination proceeding will normally be two (2) months.
 If a response to the final rejection is filed, the time period set in the final rejection continues to run.
-The time period is automatically extended by 1 month (in accordance with the guidelines set forth in MPEP § 2265) if the response is the first response after the final rejection and a notice of appeal has not yet been filed.
-Any advisory Office action using form PTOL-467, Ex Parte Reexamination Advisory Action Before the Filing of an Appeal Brief, which is issued in reply to patent owner's response after final rejection (and prior to the filing of the notice of appeal) will inform the patent owner of the automatic 1 month extension of time.
-It should be noted that the filing of any timely first response to a final rejection (even an informal response or even a response that is not signed) will automatically result in the extension of the shortened statutory period for an additional month.
-Note further that the patent owner is entitled to know the examiner's ruling on a timely response filed after final rejection before being required to file a notice of appeal.
-Notification of the examiner's ruling should reach the patent owner with sufficient time for the patent owner to consider the ruling and act on it.
-Accordingly, the period for response to the final rejection should be appropriately extended in the examiner's advisory action.
+In any ex parte reexamination proceeding, including third party requested reexaminations, patent owner requested reexaminations (including reexaminations ordered under 35 U.S.C.
+257 ) or Director ordered reexaminations, the time period is automatically extended by two months (in accordance with the guidelines set forth in MPEP § 2265) if the response is the first response after the final rejection and a notice of appeal has not yet been filed.
+Any advisory Office action using form PTOL-467, Ex Parte Reexamination Advisory Action Before the Filing of an Appeal Brief, which is issued in reply to patent owner’s response after final rejection (and prior to the filing of the notice of appeal) will inform the patent owner of the automatic two month extension of time.
+It should be noted that the filing of any timely first response to a final rejection (even an informal response or even a response that is not signed) will automatically result in the extension of the shortened statutory period for an additional two months.
+Note further that the patent owner is entitled to know the examiner’s ruling on a timely response filed after final rejection before being required to file a notice of appeal.
+Notification of the examiner’s ruling should reach the patent owner with sufficient time for the patent owner to consider the ruling and act on it.
+Accordingly, the period for response to the final rejection should be appropriately extended in the examiner’s advisory action.
 See Theodore Groz & Sohne & Ernst Bechert Nadelfabrik KG v.
 Quigg, 10 USPQ2d 1787 (D.D.C.
 1988).
 The period for response may not, however, be extended to run past 6 months from the date of the final rejection.

 II.
 ACTION BY EXAMINER